 If you are an employee who has been injured at your job, the first step is to notify your employer.
 Ask for the name and telephone number of your Workers’ Compensation insurance carrier.
-Please call LaVonne Wulf, RN, Workers’ Compensation Navigator at (402) 504-6306 with the Workers’ Compensation insurance carrier information and she will verify that an appointment will be authorized by the carrier.
+Please call LaVonne Wulf, RN, Workers' Compensation Care Coordinator, at (402) 504-6306 with the Workers’ Compensation insurance carrier information and she will verify that an appointment will be authorized by the carrier.

 The following example outlines common practices for non-emergency workplace injuries and illnesses.

 - The injured worker notifies their direct report (a supervisor) that a workplace injury has occurred.

 - The direct report (a supervisor) informs the Human Resources/Safety/ Occupational Nursing Department at the facility.

 - The Human Resource/Safety/or Occupational Nursing Department representative will file a First Report of Injury and submit it to their Workers’ Compensation insurance carrier and the Nebraska Workers’ Compensation Court.

 - The Workers’ Compensation insurance carrier for the employer authorizes the medical provider/facility to see the injured worker.

 Specific state laws mandate how Workers’ Compensation claims are handled.
 Filing Workers’ Compensation claims incorrectly can lead to years of paperwork, unpaid medical bills, and legal proceedings.
 In most cases it is not appropriate to bill Workers’ Compensation claims directly to an employer.
 According to the mandates of the Nebraska Workers’ Compensation Court, an employer may be billed directly if they are exempt or self-insured.
 Commercial insurance companies (your personal health insurance) will not pay for employment related injuries/illnesses and knowingly submitting a claim incorrectly is fraudulent.